History of Nottingham: 20th century

 Electric trams operated by Nottingham Corporation Tramways begin on 1 January 1901.

+In terms of the city's economy, during the interwar period, lacemaking was eclipsed by hosiery and knitwear production.
+The light industries which had emerged in the late 19th century to produce consumer goods for the domestic market continued to grow, culminating in the expansion of what became known as the city's "Big Three" employers during the 20th century: pharmacy chain Boots, tobacco firm John Player & Sons and the Raleigh Bicycle Company.

+University College Nottingham benefitted from the patronage of Boots owner Jesse Boot, who sold the business in 1920.
+He donated £20,000 to establish a chair of Chemistry at the college the same year, and the following year he granted his Highfields estate in the west of the city for the construction of what would become the University Park Campus, which was completed in 1928.

 Nottingham Council House was rebuilt between 1927 and 1929 to designs by Thomas Cecil Howitt.

 World War II

 The Nottingham Blitz was the Nazi German Luftwaffe bombing on the city of Nottingham on the evenings of 8/9 May 1941 as part of a nationwide campaign to disrupt key industrial production, undermine morale and destroy factories, rail networks and infrastructure.
 During one air raid alone 140 people had been killed and 4,500 houses had been destroyed.
 Large areas of Nottingham and West Bridgford had been destroyed and University College Nottingham had been damaged.